StackVista/stackstate-docs/use/baselining.md

 | Fundamental period | Day / Week | Whether the baseline function should assume self-similarity in terms of days or weeks.
 Set to days if each day looks similar to every other day.
 Set to weeks if every weekday looks similar to the every other weekday \(every Monday looks similar to next Monday, every Tuesday looks similar to next Tuesday, etc.\) |
 | Training window | Duration | The amount of fundamental periods to learn from.
 Four or more is recommended. |

-### Function: Stationary Customizable Baseline based on EWMA
+#### Function: Stationary Customizable Baseline based on EWMA

-This baseline functions works well for stationary metrics \(e.g. data center temperature, average reponse time, error count\).
+This baseline functions works well for stationary metrics \(e.g. data center temperature, average response time, error count\).
 It uses the Exponential Weighted Moving Average \(EWMA\) algorithm.
 It is the same as the `Stationary Auto-Tuned Baseline`, but leaves the tuning up to you.

 **Pros:**